teamniteo/handbook/4_Marketing-Support/support.md

 Help Centers are where the instructions and common questions by customers are answered.
 Every product has its own Help Center which should be updated regularly - add new information and remove outdated ones if any.

-You can search and insert relevant help articles without leaving the Intercom dashboard.
-On the reply box, just click on the note icon and enter a keyword, then add it to your reply.
+You can search and insert relevant help articles without leaving the Help Scout dashboard.
+On the reply box, type a related keyword on the Docs search bar and it will return all relevant articles.
+You have the option to view the doc, insert it as link to your reply or edit the article.